aloistr/swisseph/doc/swisseph.md

 Moon, where our error can amount to 0.2 arcsec.
 We have not studied this difference so far, so do not know its exact cause.

+##  Appendix D.

-##  E. How to compare the Swiss Ephemeris with Ephemerides of the Astronomical Almanac (apparent positions) {#d.-how-to-compare-the-swiss-ephemeris-with-ephemerides-of-the-astronomical-almanac-apparent-positions .list-paragraph}
+##  How to compare the Swiss Ephemeris with Ephemerides of the Astronomical Almanac (apparent positions)

-### Test 1: Astronomical Almanac online {#test-1-astronomical-almanac-online .list-paragraph}
+### Test 1: Astronomical Almanac online

 Get a recent \"Astronomical Almanac\" from the library or your bookshelf.
 If you are too lazy to do that, go on the following page: